Summer Faculty Fellowships

 Applications will be evaluated by the Faculty Research Grant Committee.
 The recommendations of this committee are then submitted to the Associate Dean of the Graduate College and the Provost for approval.
 Applications failing to comply with the guidelines will not be considered by the committee.
 Respect for the peer review process and a collegial attitude toward the work of the committee are integral parts of the success of the university fellowship award system.

-A written final report must be submitted to the Department Head, College Dean, and Graduate College no later than December 31 of the fellowship year.
+A written final report must be submitted to the Academic Unit Leader, College Dean, and Graduate College no later than December 31 of the fellowship year.
 (The copy sent to the Graduate College will be kept on file with the original application for a period of 5 years.)

 The final report consists of an overview of the activities undertaken during the fellowship period, as well as a summary of any research results or project outcomes.
 In addition, the fellowship recipient should submit copies of any conference papers, presentations, and/or publications resulting from the project.